 After nearly 70 years of practicing personal injury law in the District of Columbia, a common insurance question we get is whether D.C. is a no-fault state.
-There is often confusion likely because D.C. has unique laws on this topic.
-Additionally, the laws in D.C. often interact with the laws and insurance policies of Maryland and Virginia.
-In general, no-fault coverage is a wonderful thing to have on your policy and is worth understanding a bit about.
-Given the confusion surrounding this topic, we are delighted to address it in some detail here.
+There is often confusion, likely because D.C. has unique laws on this topic.
+The laws in D.C. also interact closely with those of neighboring Maryland and Virginia.
+This adds another layer of complexity for drivers in our region.
+In general, no-fault coverage is a valuable thing to have on your policy and is worth understanding before an accident ever happens.
+Given the confusion surrounding this topic, we are glad to address it in some detail here.

 What is no-fault coverage?

 In simple terms, no-fault coverage refers to a system that reimburses policyholders for a variety of incurred costs after an accident, regardless of who is at fault in a car accident.
-This is contrary to comprehensive, collision, or liability coverage.
-With the more typical policy, your insurance company may only reimburse you in situations such as if the tortfeasor does not have any coverage or does not have enough coverage.
-Even then, you generally need to opt into these forms of coverage.
-But with no-fault coverage, your insurance company is, perhaps uncharacteristically, considerate.
-Of course, it is only that way because you paid them, and they are contractually bound to pay you such coverage.
+This contrasts with comprehensive, collision, or liability coverage.
+With a more typical policy, your insurance company may only reimburse you in limited situations.
+One example is when the tortfeasor does not carry any coverage.
+No-fault coverage steps in regardless of fault.
+It can speed up payment for your immediate costs, so the broader protection can be well worth the investment.
+The most common form is called personal injury protection (“PIP”).
+In Virginia, the law calls it medical payment coverage, and it acts slightly differently.

 Is Washington, D.C. a no-fault state?